Vipulpatil1704/amazona/learning.md

 Root Path Assumption:
 The React development server and the build output serve the contents of the public folder at the root URL (/).
 Therefore, any file inside public can be accessed with a path relative to this root URL.

+3.How to extract parameter from url in react using react-router-dom =>This package provides a react hook called useParams() by using this hook it provides the parameter present in the url ex   const params =useParams();
+now params contains the js object containing parameter